seehanah-tang/rad-recipe-recommender/README.md

 # rad-recipe-recommender

-Our final project for CS32 features a recipe recommender and social web app for food lovers!
+A recipe recommender and social web app for food lovers!

 ## Project Overview